knative-extensions/eventing-kafka/resources/README.md

 ## Credentials

 ### Install & Label Kafka Credentials In Knative-Eventing Namespace
-Knative-Kafka depends on secrets labeled with `knativekafka.kyma-project.io/kafka-secret="true"`, multiple secrets are supported for the use of the `azure` integration, representing different EventHubs namespaces.
+Eventing-kafka depends on secrets labeled with `knativekafka.kyma-project.io/kafka-secret="true"`, multiple secrets are supported for the use of the `azure` integration, representing different EventHubs namespaces.
 Some fields may not apply to your particular Kafka implementation and can be left blank.
 If you specify values in your overrides YAML file during the helm chart installation, the initial broker secret will be created for you.